Students who graduated in December 2014: Your CCA Kaiser health insurance ended December 31, 2014. Learn about your insurance options »

-Beginning fall 2013, CCA moved to an online insurance-waiver system.
-CCA no longer accepts paper waivers, and a student’s own health insurance must meet minimum coverage requirements to qualify for an approved waiver.
+CCA now uses an online insurance-waiver system.
+CCA no longer accepts paper waivers, and a student’s own health insurance must meet minimum-coverage requirements to qualify for an approved waiver.

 In addition to reducing paper waste, this system ensures all students have adequate health insurance coverage -- coverage that is minimally comparable to the CCA Kaiser Permanente Health insurance plan.

 CCA is recommending that you take the time to evaluate your own insurance, compared to CCA’s Kaiser Permanente Health insurance plan.

 Per CCA policy, all students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are charged the insurance and are automatically enrolled in the CCA Kaiser Permanente Health insurance plan.

 In order to waive the CCA Kaiser Permanente Health insurance, your personal insurance plan must meet the following minimum-coverage requirements: